taoshidev/proprietary-trading-network/docs/validator.md

 }
 ```

-- Replace `YOUR_API_KEY_HERE` with your actual TwelveData API key.
+- Obtain API keys by signing up at data providers' websites.
-- Obtain an API key by signing up at TwelveData's website.
+- Be careful to format your file as shown above or errors will be thrown when running your validator.
+Don't forget the comma!

 4. Run the `run.sh` script, which will run your validator and pull the latest updates as they are issued.